 My dad loved to travel and we would go on terrific vacations in the various campers and trailers my parents owned over the years.
 By the time I was twelve years old, we had traveled to all the contiguous thirteen western United States.
 Friends of my parents, the Mothersbaugh family, lived in Riverton, Wyoming, and we used to go visit them each fall.
 While the men were off deer hunting with bows and arrows, my mom, my dad's friend's wife, I and their children would stay back at the ranch and ride the Appaloosa horses they raised, which was a lot of fun.
 Daddy would always come back with one deer, which would be "dressed", wrapped, packaged, frozen and shipped to us at home, and we would have lots of good meals featuring venison for the rest of the year and into the next.
 I always felt a little bit guilty about eating "Bambi" though!

-Some of the things I remember we did in our travels was to go to The Grand Canyon, Zion National Park, Bryce and Oak Creek Canyons in Arizona and Utah, Yellowstone National Park, The Grand Tetons, and Thermopolis Hot Springs in Wyoming and Montana, San Francisco, Big Sur and Monterrey in Northern California, and many places in the Pacific Northwest as well as Yosemite, where my parents had their honeymoon in 1932.
+Some of the things I remember we did in our travels was to go to The Grand Canyon, Zion National Park, Bryce and Oak Creek Canyons in Arizona and Utah, Yellowstone National Park, The Grand Tetons, and Thermopolis Hot Springs in Wyoming and Montana, San Francisco, Big Sur and Monterrey in Northern California, and various places in the Pacific Northwest as well as Yosemite, where my parents had their honeymoon in 1932.
 I also fondly remember a great trip to Catalina in 1960 on the Big White Steamship that went from San Pedro to the town of Avalon.
 From that trip, I have a picture of my dad in a flower "lei" they gave you when you boarded or left the ship.
 He didn't look very amused about having to wear this flower necklace while I took his picture!

 That must have been one of the reasons she grew beautiful fruit and vegetables in their garden, just to have something to do, plus she loved beautiful gardens.
-Also, the garden was probably planted out of necessity, because those were the days of the Great Depression and WW II.
+Also, the garden was probably planted out of necessity, because those were the days of the Great Depression and World War II.
 During the war, my dad was classified 4F by the Army because of a back problem, and could not serve in active military duty, so he tested and repaired motorcycles for the U.S. Army during the war.
 I know that during the war in around 1940 my parents were in a motorcycle club and would go on long rides all over southern California.
 I have pictures of them on their motorcycle and with their club mates.
-Some of those photos may have been taken as early as 1932 because they had a border around the photo print which depicted the L.A.
-Coliseum and the California Bear (official animal of the state), which was to commemorate the 1932 Olympics held at the L.A.
+Some of those photos must have been taken as early as 1932 because they had a border around the photo print which depicted the Los Angeles Coliseum and the California Bear (official animal of the state), which was to commemorate the 1932 Olympics held at the L.A.
 Coliseum.

 Even with emphysema, my dad still tried to do as much work as he could, building a garage, several porches around their home, and beautiful rock walls and gardens in which my mother planted an amazing assortment of gorgeous rose bushes.
 Daddy always tried to teach me to do things for myself, like changing the oil in my car and doing my own tune-ups.
 I told him I'd never make it as a mechanic.

-He taught me how to use a bow and arrow, how to shoot a gun, how to bait a hook to fish, how to drive a boat, and so many other things.
-I remember how he used to drill me in my multiplication tables and made me memorize all the state capitols and the names and dates of all the US Presidents.
+He taught me how to use a bow and arrow, how to shoot a gun, how to bait a hook to fish, how to drive a boat, and a car, and so many other things.
+I remember how he used to drill me in my multiplication tables and made me memorize all the state capitols and the names and dates of all the U.S. Presidents.
 He encouraged me to learn and to be my best.
 Daddy was always there to bail me out when I needed his help.
 When it was time for a divorce from husband number one, of course I called Daddy, and he sent me the money to pay for a divorce!

 "Private graveside services were held Monday, September 27, for Halley D. Smith, 66, who died September 23 at Kern Valley Hospital.
 Born in Kansas, May 28, 1910, he was a retired mechanic with Consolidated Rock Products and an eight-year Wofford Heights resident.
-He is survived by his wife, Frances; a daughter, Della Smith of Canoga Park; and his sister Eva Wall of West Los Angeles.
+He is survived by his wife, Frances; a daughter, Della Smith of Canoga Park; and his sister Eeva Wall of West Los Angeles.
 Arrangements were by Valley Mortuary."